 Longest Postseason Series Win Drought - 17 Seasons

 The Leafs have actually been a solid team that has made seven postseason appearances during this drought, only to lose in the first round each and every time.
-This includes losing in the first round of the postseason in the last six straight years dating all the way back to 2017.
-It’s not even the fact that they’ve lost the series that’s the worst of it either, it’s the way they’ve lost.
+This includes losing in the first round of the postseason in six straight years dating all the way back to 2017.
+It’s not even the fact that they’ve lost those series that’s the worst of it either, it’s the way they’ve lost.

-- In 2017, they were up 2 games to 1 before the Washington Capitals came back and won three straight to eliminate them.
+• In 2017, they were up 2 games to 1 before the Washington Capitals came back and won three straight to eliminate them.

-- In 2018 against the Boston Bruins they came back from down 3 games to 1 to force a Game 7 where they took a 4-3 lead into the third period before giving up a whopping four goals to lose 7-4.
+• In 2018 against the Boston Bruins they came back from down 3 games to 1 to force a Game 7 where they took a 4-3 lead into the third period before giving up a whopping four goals to lose 7-4.

-- In 2019 they were up 3 games to 2 against the Bruins but lost the final two games of the series, including a 5-1 loss in Game 7.
+• In 2019 they were up 3 games to 2 against the Bruins but lost the final two games of the series, including a 5-1 loss in Game 7.

-- In 2020 they lost 3-2 in a five-gamer against the Columbus Blue Jackets.
+• In 2020 they lost 3-2 in a five-gamer against the Columbus Blue Jackets.

-- In 2021 they went up 3 games to 1 against arch rivals Montreal Canadiens but lost two straight overtime games before losing Game 7 3-1.
+• In 2021 they went up 3 games to 1 against arch rivals Montreal Canadiens but lost two straight overtime games before losing Game 7 3-1.

-- In 2022 they went up 3-2 on the Tampa Bay Lightning before losing Game 6 in overtime and falling again in Game 7.
+• In 2022 they went up 3-2 on the Tampa Bay Lightning before losing Game 6 in overtime and falling again in Game 7.
 That is true sports torture right there.

 Longest Stanley Cup & Stanley Cup Finals Appearance Drought - 54 Seasons